You can register for SASS Support Groups below.

 Frequently Asked Questions

 If you have any remaining questions, contact email@example.com

 SASS is located in Eugene, Oregon, USA, so all our times are listed in Pacific Time.

 I am a clinician and want to see if a support group is right for my client.
 Can I attend?

 No. This is a space for survivors to find community and collective healing.
 Please respect that this space is only for survivors, and if you are seeking services for someone else, you are welcome to call our crisis and support line or our business line.

 No. We only offer support group reminders via email.

 Who can participate?

 Anyone over 18 years old who has experienced sexual violence in their life is invited to participate in the group that is right for them.
-The women’s group is for those who identify as women (and welcomes other folks who have been perceived as women), the men’s meet up is for folks who identify as men (and welcomes other folks who have been perceived as men), and the LGBTQIA+ group is for those who identify as a member of the LGBTQIA+/queer community.
+The women’s group is for those who identify as women (and welcomes other folks who have been perceived as women or are personally impacted by misogyny), and the LGBTQIA+ group is for those who identify as a member of the LGBTQIA+/queer community.